Arianini/CSOPESY/README.md

 2. Open the created executable file

-Note: Refer to V18 folder for the final code for MC01 and MCO2 folder for MCO2
+Note: Refer to V18 folder for the final code for MC01 and V2 - FINAL folder for MCO2

 ## DEVELOPERS
 Co Ciong, Sean